‘An Amazing Little Human’ Life with a terminally ill family member

 Tarleton State University student, Callie Ann Petree, says her terminally ill sister is her “role model.”

 Petree, a freshman social work major with a minor in counseling, says her 12-year-old sister, Ava, suffers from scoliosis and has “been special needs her whole life.”
+She has been receiving treatment from childrens orthopedic doctors ever since she was young, but only recently they discovered further health issues.

 “We were just going to look for a new back brace, so we weren’t really expecting that,” said Petree.